jamespfennell/transiter/docs/docs/tour.md

 is taken from the GTFS Static feed.
 The *alerts* are taken from the GTFS Realtime feed.
 Depending on the current state of the system when you take the tour, this may be empty.
-The *periodicity* is calculated by Transiter.
+The *estiamted headway* is calculated by Transiter.
 It is the current average time between realtime trips on this route.
-If there is insufficient data to calculate the periodicity, it will be `null`.
+If there is insufficient data to estimate the headway, it will be `null`.

 Arguably the most useful data here, though, are the *service maps*.